What Should I Do With...?

 Antifreeze should not be poured down the drain.
 Antifreeze (not mixed with oil or other substances) can be recycled at the Alpha Ridge Residents' Convenience Center Monday-Saturday 8am to 4pm.
 Please leave container for attendant to empty.

 Working appliances should be reused/donated.
-Check out BGE to earn cash, list them on Craigslist or FreeCycle, schedule a pick-up from The Loading Dock, or simply put them at the curb with a FREE sign.
+Check out BGE to earn cash, list them on Craigslist or FreeCycle, schedule a pick-up from Habitat ReStore in Columbia or The Loading Dock, or simply put them at the curb with a FREE sign.
 For non-working appliances, schedule a scrap metal collection (call 410-313-6444) or take appliances to the scrap metal area at Alpha Ridge Landfill.
 Refrigerators (doors removed), air conditioners and dehumidifiers must be placed next to the scrap metal drop-off so the Freon can be removed.

-Donate useable items, such a strollers and high chairs to a local charity or second-hand store, or visit BabyEarth.com to learn about their mail-in program.
-Buy and sell kid's items using ThredUP, Swapbabygoods.com or toystotrade.com.
-Remove the padding from a car seat and recycle the plastic at your curb or at Alpha Ridge Landfill.
+Donate useable items, such a strollers and high chairs to a local charity or second-hand store, or visit BabyEarth.com for a mail-in program.
+Buy and sell kid's items using ThredUP or toystotrade.com.
+Have unused diapers?
+Donate them to DiaperBankNetwork.org.
+Remove the padding from a car seat and recycle the plastic part at your curb or at Alpha Ridge Landfill.

 Alkaline batteries after 1995 are OK to be disposed of in your regular trash.
 For other batteries, including rechargeable and button, see our Batteries webpage.